ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 .. _ref_project_structure:

 #################
-Project Structure
+Project structure
 #################

 Most of the projects in the PyAnsys ecosystem ship in the form of a Python library with other additional files.
-All these files form what it is called a "project".
+All these files form what it is called a *project*.
 A project can be uploaded to a repository to better track the changes applied to it.

-Naming Convention
+Naming convention
 =================

 Large organizations providing Python packages follow a consistent naming pattern.
 Ansys follows two naming conventions, depending on the nature of the project.

-PyAnsys Library
+PyAnsys library
 ---------------

 - The project name is to be ``Py<project>``.
 For example, ``PyMAPDL`` is the